Transparency

 Bonus Programs & Amex Membership Rewards

-Most American Express cards in Germany give you access to the Membership Rewards program, allowing you to collect points for nearly every euro you spend.
-Typically, you earn 1 point per €1 spent, and these points can be redeemed flexibly — for shopping, gift cards, statement credits, or transferred to various airline and hotel loyalty programs.
+Most paid American Express cards in Germany give you access to the Membership Rewards program, allowing you to collect points for everyday spending.
+These points can be redeemed flexibly — for shopping, gift cards, statement credits, or transfers to selected airline and hotel loyalty programs.

 Values of Amex Membership Rewards Points — Depending on Redemption